iamanonymous419/marketverse-gitops/iac/README.md

 > [!TIP]
 > The Metrics Server is essential for enabling autoscaling functionality in your Kubernetes cluster.
 Make sure it's properly installed before configuring HPAs for your applications.

-## **Application Deployment and Monitoring using ArgoCD, Prometheus, and Grafana with HashiCorp Vault for Secrets Management**
+## **Application Deployment and Monitoring using ArgoCD, Prometheus, and Grafana with HashiCorp Vault for Secrets Management and EFK (ElasticSearch, Filebeat and Kibana) Stack for Logging**

 ### **HashiCorp Vault Secrets Management Setup**